mdagbro/node-red-contrib-proj4-extended/README.md

 You can also provide a GeoJSON Feature or FeatureCollection object as your msg.payload and the node will transform all the coordinates therein, keeping any other feature properties intact.

-NOTE 1: GeoJSON only officially supports ESPG:4326.
+NOTE 1: GeoJSON only officially supports WGS84 / GPS (ESPG:4326), so if you want to be fully GeoJSON compliant you should use that as your target CRS.

 NOTE 2: As an effect of only transforming point coordinates, very big features (e.g. lines spanning a significant part of the globe) may be distorted by the transformation.
 While all coordinate points will be transformed correctly, any lines connected between them may not be exactly preserved.
 A "straight line" in one coordinate system might not be straight in another - But GeoJSON lines will be expressed as straight lines in the new coordinate system as well.